 7.2 Simulation Seeds

 Microsimulation software packages use many different types of pseudo-random number generating algorithms, potentially including multiple options within each package, but due to their pseudo-random nature, every type of algorithm will eventually begin to repeat if left running continuously.
 At the point of repetition, the algorithm will start generating the same stream of numbers in the same order.
 With certain types of pseudo-random number generators, the seed type can dictate the length of the resulting stream of numbers; zero and even numbers can cause some algorithms to repeat quickly or have other undesirable effects.
-Out of an abundance of caution and given the proprietary nature of pseudo-random number generators, WisDOT has historically adopted a policy that prime numbers should be used as seeds, despite some microsimulation packages coming with nonprime default seeds (e.g., 6 for Paramics and 42 for Vissim).
+Out of an abundance of caution, WisDOT has historically and will continue to require the use of prime numbers as seeds.

 The purpose of this policy is to assure the uniform use of prime numbers as seeds, provide transparency and allow for the reproducibility of results.
 It has long been good modeling practice to record the seed number associated with each model run, but this has never been a formal requirement.
 With adoption of the formal peer review policy (see TEOpS 16-25), it has become necessary to document how the results recorded can be replicated.
-To ease this process and ensure consistency statewide, WisDOT is specifying the use of the seed values listed in Table 7.1.
+To ease this process and ensure consistency statewide, WisDOT is specifying the use of the seed values listed in Table 7.1 for all traffic model scenarios.
 Typically, a calibrated model will not require more than 30 simulation runs.
 If there is a desire to conduct additional runs, the analyst should carefully weigh the potential benefits of conducting additional runs against the additional resource requirements.
 If, warranted, contact BTO-TASU via the DOT Traffic Analysis & Modeling(DOTTrafficAnalysisModeling@dot.wi.gov) mailbox to receive seed values for additional runs.

 Table 7.1 Seed Values